stanislawkrowicki/go-substitutions/README.md

 # go-substitutions
 Go-substitutions listens for new substitutions on school's webpage

-It is designed to run on Windows 10 only.
+The notification (toast) service is designed to run on Windows 10 only, however, the discord-service can run locally on every OS, or deployed to Heroku.

 To run the app, you need an env file.
 It should be filled like this:
 ```dotenv